loraine-gueguen/WP2_workshop_tool_packaging/ngs_sequence_quality_control/README.md

 You can now create and manage other Conda environments for whatever further OMIC analysis you want to do!

-*If you are interested, further information on OMIC analyses can be found in the [Galaxy training tutorials](https://training.galaxyproject.org/training-material/).*
+*If you are interested, further information and tutorials on OMIC analyses can be found in the [Galaxy training network](https://training.galaxyproject.org/training-material/).*

 ## Supplementary commands